Improved bounds for centered colorings: Introduction

-The rest of the paper is organized as follows.
 In Section~\ref{sec-application-of-the-structure-thm}, we present a new structure theorem for planar graphs from~\cite{DJMMUW-queues} and show how to apply it to get good bounds for $\chi_p(G)$ when $G$ is planar or when $G$ has bounded genus.
 In Section~\ref{sec-bounded-degree}, we set up an entropy compression argument to prove an $\Oh(p)$ upper bound for graphs with bounded degree.
-In Section~\ref{sec-lifting}, we lift the previous result and get a polynomial bound for graphs avoiding a fixed graph as a topological minor.
+In Section~\ref{sec-lifting}, we lift the previous result to obtain a polynomial bound for graphs avoiding a fixed graph as a topological minor.
 In Sections~\ref{sec-upper-bounds-subplanars} and \ref{sec-lower-bounds-subplanars}, we give the upper bounds and lower bounds, respectively, for graphs of bounded simple treewidth.
 Section~\ref{sec-lower-bounds-bounded-tw-linear} is devoted to the lower bound for graphs of bounded treewidth.

-Following each argument for an upper bound, we give a short justification why the proof gives a polynomial time algorithm computing the actual coloring.
+Following the presentation of each upper bound, we give a short justification why the proof gives a polynomial time algorithm computing the actual coloring.